BLESSING WITHOUT WRESTLING

 “Therefore let no one boast in men.
 For all things are yours: whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come–all are yours.
 And you are Christ’s, and Christ is God’s.”
-(1 Corinthians 3:21-23 NKJV).
+(1 Corinthians 3:21-23 NKJV)

 Jacob came out of the womb as a supplanter or usurper.
 He came out of the womb holding firmly unto the heel of his brother, Esau.
 From birth, Jacob had his eyes on the birthright of his brother.
 Although he wrestled for it in the womb and could not get it, yet he would not give up.

+Eventually, Jacob wrestled the blessing of the firstborn out of Esau’s hand, for Esau despised his birthright and sold it to satisfy the craving of his flesh.
 But afterward, “when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears.”
 (Heb.
 12:17 NKJV).

-Sadly, Esau lost a generational blessing for a fleeting pleasure!
+Esau lost a generational blessing for a fleeting pleasure!

 After Jacob had received the blessing of the firstborn deceitfully, he had to flee to his uncle Laban in Padan Aram from the face of Esau who had sworn to kill him.